raghad2034/Data-Engineering/README.md

 ## Database Schema (ERD) 📊
-This diagram illustrates the Star Schema used in the project, where the `Registration` table acts as the central Fact table.
+This diagram shows the Star Schema used in the project, where the `Registration` table acts as the central Fact table.

 ```mermaid
 erDiagram